Easy Ways to Eliminate Backscatter in your Photos

 When diving in sandy areas, keep an eye on your own fins.
 The frog kick is great for moving slowly (especially in drysuit).
 A properly executed scissor kick can propel you quickly across sand without stirring anything up.

 My buddy and I found this Dendronitus iris moving across algae-covered sand while scouting the area around a deeper reef in Malibu.
-We were coving a lot of ground quickly, always ensuring not to lift any sand, which would have ruined potential photo opportunities like this.
+We were coving a lot of ground quickly, always ensuring not to lift any sand, since it would have ruined potential photo opportunities like this.

 My buddy stopped to shoot a photo on a recent boat dive trip.
 Instead of moving in close where I might have stirred up the visibility or otherwise messed up the photo opp, I kept my distance allowing him to focus on nailing the shot.